Regularized Sample Average Approximation for High-Dimensional Stochastic Optimization Under Low-Rankness: Abstract

 \section{Abstract}

-This paper concerns a high-dimensional stochastic programming problem minimizing the expected function of a matrix argument.
-To this problem, one of the most widely applied solution paradigms is the sample average approximation (SAA), which uses the average cost over sampled scenarios as a surrogate to approximate the exact function of expected cost.
-Traditional SAA theories require the sample size to grow rapidly when the problem dimensionality increases and the resulting demand of samples tends to become prohibitive.
-Indeed, the required sample size of SAA is quadratic in $p$; more specifically, for a problem of optimizing over a $p$-by-$p$ matrix, the sample complexity of the SAA is given by $\tilde O(1)\cdot \frac{p^2}{\epsilon^2}\cdot\text{\it polylog}(\frac{1}{\epsilon})$ to achieve an $\epsilon$-suboptimality gap, for some almost linear function $\text{\it polylog}(\,\cdot\,)$ and some quantity $\tilde O(1)$ independent of dimensionality $p$ and sample size $n$.
+This paper concerns a high-dimensional stochastic programming problem of minimizing a function of expected cost with a matrix argument.
+To this problem, one of the most widely applied solution paradigms is the sample average approximation (SAA), which uses the average cost over sampled scenarios as a surrogate to approximate the expected cost.
+Traditional SAA theories require the sample size to grow rapidly when the problem dimensionality increases.
+Indeed, for a problem of optimizing over a $p$-by-$p$ matrix, the sample complexity of the SAA is given by $\tilde O(1)\cdot \frac{p^2}{\epsilon^2}\cdot{polylog}(\frac{1}{\epsilon})$ to achieve an $\epsilon$-suboptimality gap, for some poly-logarithmic function ${polylog}(\,\cdot\,)$ and some quantity $\tilde O(1)$ independent of dimensionality $p$ and sample size $n$.
 In contrast, this paper considers a regularized SAA (RSAA) with a low-rankness-inducing penalty.
-We show that the sample complexity of RSAA can be substantially reduced to $\tilde O(1)\cdot \frac{p}{\epsilon^3}\cdot \text{\it polylog}(p,\,\frac{1}{\epsilon})$, almost linear in $p$.
+We demonstrate that the sample complexity of RSAA is $\tilde O(1)\cdot \frac{p}{\epsilon^3}\cdot {polylog}(p,\,\frac{1}{\epsilon})$, which is almost linear in $p$ and thus indicates a substantially lower dependence on dimensionality.
 Therefore, RSAA can be more advantageous than SAA especially for larger scale and higher dimensional problems.
 Due to the close correspondence between stochastic programming and statistical learning, our results also indicate that high-dimensional low-rank matrix recovery is possible generally beyond a linear model, even if the common assumption of restricted strong convexity is completely absent.